Mojang/brigadier/README.md

 For example, an integer argument would parse "123" and store it as `123` (`int`), but throw an error if the input were `onetwothree`.

-When a command is actually ran, it can access these arguments in the context provided to the registered function.
+When a command is actually run, it can access these arguments in the context provided to the registered function.

 ## Parsing user input
 So, we've registered some commands and now we're ready to take in user input.
 If you're in a rush, you can just call `dispatcher.execute("foo 123", source)` and call it a day.